 Almost bigger than the impressive golden portal leading to the palace, the herds of tourist buses are slightly scary in front of the entrance of the castle of Versailles.
 We go around the palace to enter its immense park.
 After visiting Marie Antoinette’s estate and the well-maintained gardens around the Petit Trianon, we sit down in the grass to enjoy our French baguette picnic which the swans of the Grand Canal, seem to find appetizing.

 The same way back is quite enjoyable, as mostly downhill, and I am still puzzled by how much forest and quiet paths we take, so close to the capital.
 I can feel the adrenaline starting to rush while approaching the Arc the Triomphe: I can’t stop myself from going for two loops on this hectic roundabout before racing down the Champs-Élysées, maneuvering with confidence around the slower cars while feeling happy to experience such a fantastic ride in and around the capital of love.

 Almost back in Le Marais, we pass by Le Louvre, the historical residence of the kings of France, and I realized we have just covered the distance between both royal palaces.
 Having biked it, beyond this great urban adventure, I realize better the safe distance Louis XIV put between himself and the potentially rebellious Parisians who scared him off as a child during La Fronde.

 Claire & Marcella

 - You will find below our interactive map so that you can find your way easily.
-Click here for a short tutorial and learn how to download and use our interactive maps offline on your phone without roaming fees.
+Click here for a short tutorial to download the GPS track and use our interactive maps offline on your phone without roaming fees.

 - A round trip from the city centre to Versailles is a rough 60 kilometres by bike.